-Amy is a collaborative anthropologist with a strong sense of local and global community, and a deep commitment to improving human wellbeing.
-Her background includes academic training in the biomedical sciences, social sciences and French language, and professional experience in the academic, policy and private sectors.
+Amy is a collaborative anthropologist committed to human wellbeing.
+She has academic training in the biomedical sciences, social sciences and French language, and professional experience in the academic, policy and private sectors.

 Amy is a Research Fellow at the 3A Institute of the Australian National University.
 She holds a Bachelor of Medical Science from Flinders University, a Bachelor of Science (Hons in Anatomical Sciences) from the University of Adelaide, an MPhil in Medical Anthropology and a DPhil in Anthropology from the University of Oxford.
 She is also a Research Associate with the School of Anthropology at the University of Oxford, where her recent research has included collaborative projects focusing on food, health policy, loneliness, non-communicable diseases, digital health and anatomical sciences.